getting started

 Bonus tip: Pair the system with rewards!
 Our kids earn a minute of much-coveted iPad time per star, and on Saturdays, if their entire week's list is complete, we watch a special "school video" of their choice together.

 It's easy to overthink it.
 Should I use a classical method?
 Unschool?
 What about test prep?!
-Breathe.
+Take a breath.

 Homeschooling can feel lonely if you try to go it alone.
 Look for local co-ops, park days, or library events if those fill your cup.
 (More about finding a group here.)
 Online forums, Facebook groups, and even Reddit can offer help—from curriculum questions to snack suggestions that won't ruin the couch.